 This game contains examples of:

-- Adults Are Useless - Your dad in particular doesn't do anything except sit in the house, read the paper, and fret about your lack of social life.
+- Adults Are Useless: Your dad in particular doesn't do anything except sit in the house, read the paper, and fret about your lack of social life.
+The Gainax Ending reveals he even instigated the plot in order to improve your reputation, making him responsible for all the chores you've been forced through.

 - Came Back Wrong: Miss Zombie Mika.
 She was in a car accident, and wished really hard not to die... and ended up as a zombie.
 And then started to slowly decay, losing her memories as well as parts of her body.